Overview

 Permission Scope

-In a tree-structured resource hierarchy, permissions follow a Top-Down logic.
+In the tree-structured resource hierarchy, permissions follow a top-down logic:

 Permission Evaluation Logic